Plan Your Next Visit to the Historic

 Meet the sailors and lightkeepers who protected the coast.

 Discover the stories of past lightkeepers, sailors and fishermen who shaped and protected the coast of Florida for more than 500 years.
 From the first lightkeepers who hauled oil buckets up the tower every night to the fishing pioneers who made St. Augustine the shrimp boat capital of the world, the Keepers’ House museum covers centuries of maritime history and educational exhibits.

 GPS Address: 100 Red Cox Road, St. Augustine, FL 32080

-From south I-95: take the I-95 exit for hwy 207.
-Turn north/east on 207 to hwy 312.
-Turn right (east) on 312 and cross the intercoastal waterway bridge to Anastasia Island.
+From I-95 take Exit 311 for State Road 207.
+Turn northeast on 207 to State Road 312.
+Turn right on 312 and cross the intercoastal waterway bridge to Anastasia Island.
 You can see the lighthouse from the top of the bridge to the northeast.
-Continue on 312 to hwy A1A.
-Turn left (north) on A1A and continue to Red Cox Road.
+Continue on 312 to A1A.
+Turn left on A1A and continue to Red Cox Road.
 Turn right on Red Cox Road by the fire station and Hamilton Upchurch Skate Park and follow until you see our parking lot on the left just past the soccer fields.

 The St. Augustine Lighthouse & Museum is open daily from 9:00 a.m. to 6:00 p.m.*